DarkysikHub/SeaweedClear/README.md

 - Add screenshots of the cleaning process
 - Include a version compatibility matrix if supporting multiple MC versions
 - Add a "Contributing" section for open-source projects

-This professional layout combines visual appeal with comprehensive documentation, making it attractive for both server admins and developers.